kubewarden/docs/docs/writing-policies/rust/04-write-validation-logic.md

 test result: ok.
 5 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-That's all if you want to write a simple validating policy.
+That's all that's required if you need to write a simple validating policy.